Cordeval/fari-app/docs/fari-wiki.md

 ## What are Scenes used for ?

-When you play table-top RPGs in real life, each scene will probably consists of a bunch of index cards laid out all over a table.
+When you play table-top RPGs in real life, each scene will probably consist of a bunch of index cards laid out all over a table.

-Those cards will probably be of different colors, have text, numbers and checkboxes doodled all over them.
+Those cards will probably be of different colors, have text, numbers, and checkboxes doodled all over them.

 Fari Scenes are organized exactly like that.
-Each scene is a board which you can use to add index cards on!
+Each scene is a board which you can use to add index cards to!

 ![Scene Example](https://gyazo.com/ff7a89a873c9e020497c9804fa4ec515.png)

 > ### What kind of content can I add on index cards ?
 >
-> To make index cards as versatile as possible, Fari leverages the building blocks framework used by the character sheets to let you add any type of content you want to index card.
+> To make index cards as versatile as possible, Fari leverages the building blocks framework used by the character sheets to let you add any type of content you want to an index card.
 >
 > \> **Read more about the different building blocks you can use [here](/fari-wiki/managing-characters?goTo=blocks)**

 ## Public and Private Index Cards

-Each scene support two types of index cards: `Public` and `Private`.
+Each scene supports two types of index cards: `Public` and `Private`.

 `Public` cards are things you want everyone at your table to see.
 While the `Private` cards are only going to be visible to the game master!

-As the GM, you can use the private index cards to keep some aces up your sleeves or introduces some bad guys or interesting aspects during play.
+As the GM, you can use the private index cards to keep some aces up your sleeve or introduce some bad guys or interesting aspects during play.

 ### Moving a card from one section to another

-When you create a private index card, it is possible to move it out of this section and into the public section.
+When you create a private index card, it is possible to move it out of the private section to the public section.

-The opposite is also totally possible.
+The opposite is also possible.

 If you want to do this, simply click on the `Mark Public/Private` button at the top right corner of the index card.